 Understanding the Types of Respiratory Protection

 Selecting the correct respiratory protection is vital.
-There are many hazards in the work place that can cause both short and long term respiratory damage.
-Below is a breakdown of the different types and styles of respirators.
+There are many hazards in the workplace that can cause both short and long term respiratory damage.
+Below is a breakdown of the different types and styles of respirators available to help protect workers.
 If you are unsure of your requirements, or would like further assistance please contact ATOM Safety.

 There are two types of respiratory protection – negative and positive pressure.
 Negative pressure relies on the user drawing air through the cartridge or filter, whereas positive power units are battery operated, pulling air through the cartridge or filter.
 Negative respirators can be either disposable or reusable, whereas positive pressure units are reusable.

 Disposable respirators are available in flat fold and preformed variations.
 Both varieties are designed to fit the face, covering the mouth and nose.
 Flat fold masks come ‘flat-packed’ and need to be expanded before wear.
 They generally have a better fit as they are flexible and can mould to an individual’s face shape.
 Pre-formed are packaged ready to wear.